 Yes you do have an option to retake the quiz and each time, your new score will be reflected.
 But for learning purposes, my advice is to take note of your errors and try to do better in the succeeding quizzes.

 Note: This list of FAQs will be updated from time to time as I receive new questions.
+For any questions about this course, use the contact form below.
 Thank you, merci, and best of luck!
 Bonne chance !

 Founder, Talk in French